nmelo/bluefield-osquery/docs/ARCHITECTURE.md

 This separation enables:
 - Testing the query script independently
 - Using the JSON output for other integrations (Prometheus, SIEM)
-- Different security contexts (query can run as non-root for most data)
+- Different security contexts (sysfs data works without root; mlxconfig/bfver require root for full output)

 ### 3. Why Not Use shell=True in subprocess?